Admissions

 - Knowledge of data structures and algorithms (equivalent to CSE 373 at the UW)

-- Broad familiarity with C++ and Java (note that Python is required for some core courses)
+- Proficiency in the Python programming language (Python is required for some core courses)

 - Background in math and probability, including: